abmaxwell419/airline-satisfaction-analysis/README.md

 ## Project Overview

 This project uses a Decision Tree to predict customer satisfaction based on various customer attributes.
 The target variable is binary, Satisfied or Dissatisfied.
-The goal is to understand which features most strongly influence customer satisfaction and to build a model that can predict satisfaction for new customers.
+The goal is to understand which features most strongly influence customer satisfaction and to build a model that can accurately predict satisfaction for new customers.

 ## Data